Avoiding Table Saw Accidents: Ask the PTR Pros

 A lot of seasoned Pros like to ditch the blade guard and anti-kickback pawls.
 We don’t recommend anyone do this—seasoned or not.
 The blade guard protects you from debris and provides one more layer of protection for your fingers.

 The anti-kickback pawls protect you from the board jumping back at you when cutting.
 They have teeth set opposite to the direction your board moves.
-If kickback happens, these teeth bite into the wood, keeping it from launching back at your face.
+If kickback happens, these teeth bite into the wood, keeping it from launching back at your body.

 Sometimes, with short or narrow boards, you’ll need to make cuts that won’t leave your hands a whole lot of room to work safely.
 When you find yourself in this situation, grab that push stick.
 Every Pro-level table saw comes with one and they give you some distance between the blade and your hand.
+As noted above, you can quickly make one out of scrap material should yours go missing.

 Despite all of the safety and anti-kickback features in place, you never want to tempt fate by standing directly behind the saw blade.
 Instead, step to the side slightly.
 If the saw kicks your board back, it will go past you or deflect off of you instead of striking you in the gut.